tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Python SDK/对象操作/下载对象_intl_en.md

 ## Overview

-This document provides an overview of APIs and SDK code samples related to simple operations, multipart operations, and other object operations.
+This document provides an overview of APIs and SDK code samples for simple operations, multipart operations, and other object operations.

 | API | Operation | Description |